If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 So in total, I spent $99 plus the taxes on our award flights booked with airline miles.
 Keeping flight costs down helps us travel to places like San Francisco.

-I hope you got some inspiration for family travel to San Francisco on a budget in this post!
+I hope you got some inspiration for a San Francisco family vacation on a budget in this post!
 Any questions?
 Please leave a comment below or send me a message on The Frugal South’s Facebook page.

 You might also like: